Teodor92/cv-assets/README.md

 ### **SoftUni** - **Part-time Lecturer** - Sofia, Bulgaria - _May 2020 - Present_

-As a lecturer I take part in several courses organized by SoftUni.
+As a lecturer I take part in several courses organized by SoftUni like Programing Basics and Programing Fundamentals.

 ### **Synchronoss Technologies** - **Lead Software Engineer** - Sofia, Bulgaria - _October 2017 - August2020_